 - Ensure the electronic format contains all the required information and complies with the applicable revenue procedure for substitute statements to recipients in Pub.
-1179. - Post, on or before the January 31 due date, the applicable statement on a website accessible to the recipient through October 15 of that year. - Inform the recipient, electronically or by mail, of the posting and how to access and print the statement.
+1179. - Post, on or before the January 31 or February 15, as applicable, due date, the applicable statement on a website accessible to the recipient through October 15 of that year. - Inform the recipient, electronically or by mail, of the posting and how to access and print the statement.

 For more information, see Regulations section 31.6051-1.
 For electronic furnishing of Forms 1098-E and 1098-T, see Regulations section 1.6050S-2.
-For electronic furnishing of Forms 1099-R, 1099-SA, 1099-Q, 5498, 5498-ESA, and 5498-SA, see Notice 2004-10 on page 433 of Internal Revenue Bulletin 2004-6 at www.irs.gov/pub/irs-irbs/irb04-06.pdf.
+For electronic furnishing of Forms 1099-R, 1099-SA, 1099-Q, 5498, 5498-ESA, and 5498-SA, see Notice 2004-10, 2004-6 I.R.B.
+433, available at www.irs.gov/irb/2004-06_IRB/ar12.html.
+For electronic furnishing of Forms 3921 and 3922, see the form instructions.
+For electronic furnishing of Form 1099-K, see Regulations section 1.6050W-2(a)(2)(i).

 Extension.
-You may request an extension of time to provide the statements to recipients by sending a letter to Enterprise Computing Center-Martinsburg, Information Reporting Program, Attn: Extension of Time Coordinator, 240 Murall Drive, Kearneysville, WV 25430.
-The letter must include (a) your name, (b) your TIN, (c) your address, (d) type of return, (e) a statement that your extension request is for providing statements to recipients, (f) reason for delay, and (g) the signature of the payer or authorized agent.
+You may request an extension of time to furnish the statements to recipients by sending a letter to Internal Revenue Service, Information Returns Branch, Attn: Extension of Time Coordinator, 240 Murall Drive, Mail Stop 4360, Kearneysville, WV 25430.
+The letter must include (a) payer name, (b) payer TIN, (c) payer address, (d) type of return, (e) a statement that extension request is for providing statements to recipients, (f) reason for delay, and (g) the signature of the payer or authorized agent.
 Your request must be postmarked by the date on which the statements are due to the recipients.
 If your request for an extension is approved, generally you will be granted a maximum of 30 extra days to furnish the recipient statements.